Streaming Profitability 2026: Who's Making Money (Netflix Won)

 *Estimated from parent company filings.
 Streaming-specific revenue is not always separately reported.

-Netflix's financial performance in 2025 was extraordinary by any measure.
-Revenue grew 17% year-over-year to $45.2 billion.
-Operating income nearly doubled from the prior year.
-The company guided for $43-44 billion in revenue for 2026 with further margin expansion.
+Netflix's 2025 financial results were strong by any measure.
+Netflix revenue grew 17% year-over-year to $45.2 billion.
+Netflix operating income nearly doubled from the prior year.
+Netflix guided for $43-44 billion in revenue for 2026 with further margin expansion (Netflix IR, Q4 2025).

 Several factors drive Netflix's profitability advantage:

-- Advertising tier: Launched in November 2022, the $7.99 ad-supported tier now reaches 70+ million monthly active users globally.
-Advertising revenue contributed an estimated $2-3 billion in 2025 at premium CPMs.
+- Advertising tier: Launched in November 2022, Netflix's $7.99 ad-supported tier now reaches 70+ million monthly active users globally (Netflix IR).
+Netflix advertising revenue contributed an estimated $2-3 billion in 2025.

-- Password crackdown: The 50+ million subscribers added post-crackdown required zero incremental content spend — pure margin expansion.
+- Password crackdown: The 50+ million subscribers added post-crackdown required zero extra content spend, going straight to Netflix's bottom line.

-- Content efficiency: Netflix's recommendation algorithm ensures that 80% of viewing comes from algorithmically surfaced content, maximizing the return on every dollar spent on content.
+- Content efficiency: Netflix's recommendation algorithm ensures that 80% of viewing comes from algorithmically surfaced content, stretching every content dollar further.

 Disney: the turnaround story

-Disney's streaming turnaround is the most dramatic in the industry.
-From $4 billion in annual streaming losses at the peak in fiscal 2022 to $1.33 billion in operating income in fiscal 2025, the reversal was driven by three levers: aggressive price increases (Disney+ ad-free up 157% from launch), the ad-supported tier launched in December 2022, and content spending discipline.
+Disney's streaming turnaround has been the industry's sharpest reversal.
+Disney went from $4 billion in annual streaming losses at the peak in fiscal 2022 to $1.33 billion in operating income in fiscal 2025 (The Hollywood Reporter).
+The shift was driven by three levers: aggressive price increases (Disney+ ad-free rose 157% from launch to $17.99), the Disney+ ad-supported tier launched in December 2022, and content spending discipline.

 The Disney+/Hulu integration — merging Hulu content into Disney+ for bundle subscribers — improved retention and increased engagement per subscriber.
-The Disney+/Hulu/Max bundle, launched in 2024, achieves an 80% three-month retention rate, dramatically reducing churn costs.
+The Disney+/Hulu/Max bundle, launched in 2024, achieves an 80% three-month retention rate, which significantly cuts churn costs.

-Disney's challenge: its streaming margins (roughly 6%) are a fraction of Netflix's (29.5%).
+Disney's challenge: Disney streaming margins (roughly 6%) are a fraction of Netflix's (29.5%).
 Disney's content costs are inflated by high-budget franchise productions — a Marvel series costs $150-250 million per season versus $50-80 million for a typical Netflix drama.
-The franchise IP drives subscribers but compresses margins.
+The franchise IP drives Disney+ subscribers but compresses Disney's margins.

 The money pits: Peacock and the rest

-Peacock's cumulative losses have exceeded $10 billion since its 2020 launch — a staggering figure that parent company NBCUniversal (Comcast) continues to absorb.
+Peacock's cumulative losses have exceeded $10 billion since Peacock's 2020 launch, a figure that parent company NBCUniversal (Comcast) continues to absorb (Statista).
 At 44 million paid subscribers and an estimated ARPU of roughly $7-8/month, Peacock generates approximately $4 billion in annual revenue against content and operating costs that consistently exceed $6 billion.
-The path to profitability requires either dramatic subscriber growth or significant cost cuts — likely both.
+Peacock reaching profitability requires either significant subscriber growth or major cost cuts, probably both.

-Apple TV+ does not disclose financial results, but analysts estimate annual content spending of $5-7 billion against subscriber revenue that may not exceed $3-4 billion.
+Apple TV+ does not disclose financial results, but analysts estimate Apple TV+ annual content spending of $5-7 billion against subscriber revenue that may not exceed $3-4 billion.
 Apple views TV+ as an ecosystem retention tool — keeping users in the Apple hardware ecosystem — rather than a standalone profit center.
-By that metric, it may justify its cost even at a loss.
+By that metric, Apple TV+ may justify its cost even at a loss.

-Paramount+ narrowed losses significantly through 2025 but remained unprofitable.
-The pending Paramount-WBD merger makes standalone Paramount+ financials largely irrelevant — the combined entity will operate under an entirely different cost structure.
+Paramount+ narrowed losses through 2025 but remained unprofitable.
+The pending Paramount-WBD merger makes standalone Paramount+ financials largely irrelevant — the combined entity will operate under an entirely different cost structure from either Paramount+ or Max alone.